shrehalko/kickstarter-analysis/README.md

 <p align="center"> <img src = "Resources\Outcomes_vs_Goals.png" width ="55%" align="center"> </p>

 ### <a name="StatisticalAnalysis"></a>Statistical Analysis of "Plays" subcategory in US
 We did a statistical analysis by filtering data for "Plays" subcategory in US.
-From the below snapshot we determine that the failed kickstarter campaigns have much higher fund raising goals (mean=$10,554) than the successful kickstarter campaigns(mean = $5,049).
+1. From the below snapshot we determine that the failed kickstarter campaigns have much higher fund raising goals (mean=$10,554) than the successful kickstarter campaigns(mean = $5,049).
+2. The huge difference between the mean($10,554) and medin ($5,000) in failed goals, indicates that the distribution is highly skewed to the right.
+There are some extreme values (outliers) in the dataset that are pulling the mean higher than the median.
-We also see that mean and median pledged amounts of failed campaigns are much lower than the succesful campaigns.
+3. We also see that mean and median pledged amounts of failed campaigns are much lower than the succesful campaigns.
 Hence, we infer that there might be other reasons for the
-Kickstarter cmpaigns to fail, other than large funding.
+Kickstarter campaigns to fail, other than large funding.

 <p align="center"> <img src = "Resources\Statistical Analysis.png" width ="50%" align="center"> </p>